Pohnpei: Spanish rule

 By 1886 the Spaniards claimed the Caroline Islands which were part of the Manila-based Spanish East Indies and began to exert political authority.
 They founded the city Santiago de la Ascensión in what today is Kolonia (from Spanish colonia or colony).
 The Spanish built several government buildings, a fort, a church and a school.
 Spanish Capuchin friars were also sent from Manila to Pohnpei to preach the Catholic faith.
-After the 1898 Spanish–American War, the German Empire purchased the Caroline island group from Spain in 1899 together with the Marianas (except Guam) and four years later the Marshall Islands for 17 million goldmark.
+After the 1898 Spanish–American War, the German Empire purchased the Caroline Islands from Spain in 1899 together with the Mariana Islands (except Guam) and four years later the Marshall Islands for 17 million goldmark.

 German rule and land reform

 During the German administration a fundamental change in land ownership was implemented on Pohnpei and throughout the Carolines.
 Beginning in 1907, the feudal system, in which all land is held in fief, was gradually replaced with the issuance of individual deeds to land.
 The chief's economic advantages were thus reduced, and only force of tradition granted a first harvest tribute to chiefs.

 With land holding, taxes came due and new owners, in lieu of payment, were obliged to work 15 days per year on public projects, such as wharf construction, road building, etc. One such work for taxes engagement sparked the Sokehs rebellion.
 It began as an insubordination event during road construction on Sokehs Island, then escalated into the murder of nine people, the subsequent apprehension and trial of 36 Sokehs rebels, the execution of 15 insurgents, and banishment for others to Babelthuap in the German Palau Islands.

 The German census of 1911–12 shows 3,190 Pohnpeians, 585 Central Carolinians and 279 Melanesians.
 Many of the outer islands were resettled (mainly on Sokehs Island) as a consequence of destructive typhoons in their home islands.

 A special census conducted in late 1947 shows a total population of 5,628, of which 4,451 were Pohnpeians, and 1,177 were natives of other Pacific islands.
 By 1963, the population had grown to nearly 10,000.